-Extracurricular activities may be held either during the lunch break or after school.
+Extracurricular activities are held after school.
 The School generally provides one-way (sometimes two-way) transportation for students.
 Snacks, admission charges and other extras are the responsibility of parents/guardians.

 Students may also participate in ECA field trips, which are held outside school hours.
 The purpose of these field trips is to encourage student and faculty interaction and develop students' sense of responsibility and their social skills.